reTHINK-project/dev-hyperty-toolkit/README.md

  }
 ```

-  This is optional in case you are reusing existing [data schemas](https://github.com/reTHINK-project/dev-service-framework/tree/master/schemas/json-schema/data-objects).
+  This is optional in case you are reusing existing [data schemas](https://github.com/reTHINK-project/specs/tree/master/schemas/json-schema/data-objects).
 In that situation, you just have to set in your Hyperty Descriptor the Catalogue URL that points to the data schema (see below).

 2. You can Complete your Hyperty Descriptor by editing the file with sufix ***name-of-hyperty.hy.json** where you have the hyperty source code;

-3. To test your Hyperty, you need to move the dev-hyperty (or where is located your source code) folder and:
+3. To test your Hyperty, you need to go to dev-hyperty (or where is located your source code) folder and:

-- move to *"examples"* folder and expose your Hyperty to Testing Web App by editing *function* ***hypertyDeployed*** on **main.js** and add your **hyperty name** and **javascript file name** to the switch cases defined there.
+- go to *"examples"* folder and expose your Hyperty to Testing Web App by editing *function* [***hypertyDeployed*** on **main.js**](https://github.com/reTHINK-project/dev-hyperty/blob/master/examples/main.js#L21) and add your **hyperty name** and **javascript file name** to the switch cases defined there.

-- In case your Hyperty exposes an API to be used by a Web App, you should move to *"examples"* folder and create a folder containing your testing App HTML templates using [Handlebars](http://handlebarsjs.com/).
+- In case your Hyperty exposes an API to be used by a Web App, you should go to *"examples"* folder and create a folder containing your testing App HTML templates using [Handlebars](http://handlebarsjs.com/).

-## Cloud and Local development environment
+### Cloud and Local development environment

 <a name="cloud" />